MrCheatEugene/HumanProtocol/README.md

 # HumanProtocol
 HumanProtocol is a simple protocol,written in JS, that can be used for building other protocols!
 All comands are human-readable in HumanProtocol.

+Requires js-sha256 package.
+You can download it here: https://www.npmjs.com/package/js-sha256

+or install it using ```npm i js-sha256```

 # Why?
 I don't know, I just wanted to make my own protocol, so "*here it is*" Also, you can use it as base for writting your own protocol.